 Access to online resources at the three libraries of the TRI-U History Graduate Program

-Students and faculty of the TRI-U program are eligible to access electronic resources from the three libraries (University of Guelph, Wilfrid Laurier University, and University of Waterloo) associated with this joint program.
-While you will likely be automatically registered, check the relevant page below for your university's information joint registration.
+Students and faculty of the Tri-U program are eligible to access electronic resources from the three libraries (University of Guelph, Wilfrid Laurier University, and University of Waterloo) associated with this joint program.
+You will be automatically registered for access to online resources.
+For instructions on how to access, check the relevant page below for your university.

 History research guides